nishantborude/sentiment/README.md

 This can be easily reduced by model optimizing methods such as quantization to reduce the memory footprint thus halving the costs.

+### Alternatives:

+Cloud Run could be a potential alternative where concurrent requests could be served on 1 instance thus saving money.
+AWS Lambda could also be used.